christianfosli/msteams-notify-with-sound/README.md

 This rust-based CLI listens to the notification on dbus and republishes the notification with a notification sound and in a way that it doesn't dissapear from the notifications center right away.

-:warning: **Work-In-Progress** Listening for notifications not yet implemented :warning:
+:warning: **Work-In-Progress** It seems to do its job now but there are some rough edges still.